norpchen/ArcadeStick/README.md

 *	PURPLE: Toggle buttons joystick mode (default is on, although output buttons are not assigned)
 *	WHITE: Step through the alternate button mappings.
 The current alternate option is to switch left and right shoulder buttons to left and right triggers (default is the primary (first) mapping).
 *	YELLOW: Toggle swap left and right shoulder buttons (yellow and white buttons) (default is off)
-*	MOVE THE JOYSTICK IN A FULL CIRLE: will reset all settings to ‘factory defaults’  -- blinks cyan and orange many times.
-Clockwise or counterclockwise doesn’t matter.
+*	MOVE THE JOYSTICK IN A FULL CIRLE: will reset all settings to â€˜factory defaultsâ€™  -- blinks cyan and orange many times.
+Clockwise or counterclockwise doesnâ€™t matter.

 On startup, the ArcadeStick will report its current settings by flash by their colors (once for off, twice for on).